GitauHarrison/notes/oop_python.md

 Class templates are used as a blueprint to create individual objects.
 These represent specific examples of the abstract class, like myCar or goldenRetriever.
 Each object can have unique values to the properties defined in the class.

-> If we have a sample class called "Car" that contains all the properties a car must have such as color, brand and model, we can create an instance of a type of car to represent a specific car.
+> If we have a sample class called "Car" that contains all the properties a car must have such as color, brand, and model, we can create an instance of a type of car to represent a specific car.
 >
-> We can then set the value of the properties defined in the class to describe our car, whithout affecting other objects or the class template.
+> We can then set the value of the properties defined in the class to describe our car, without affecting other objects or the class template.
 >
 > We can reuse this class to represent any number of cars.